Ascension St. Vincent will now require employees to receive COVID-19 vaccination

 Ascension said the timeline for completing the vaccine series and meeting the requirement will be Nov.
 12, 2021.

-In those instances when someone may not be able to get vaccinated due to a medical condition or strongly held religious belief, Ascension will provide a process for requesting an exemption similar to the process we use for the annual influenza vaccine.
+In the instances when someone may not be able to get vaccinated due to a medical condition or strongly held religious beliefs, Ascension will provide a process for requesting an exemption similar to the process we use for the annual influenza vaccine.

 Ascension has 160,000 employees nationwide and operates 22 facilities in Indiana.